 Who pays realtor fees?

-The seller typically pays all the realtor fees in today’s housing market.
-This includes not only their own agent’s commission but also the commission of the buyer’s agent.
+In today's housing market, the seller typically pays all the realtor fees, including their own agent's commission and the commission of the buyer's agent.

-These costs are taken care of at the end of the sale, using the money from the sale itself, so the seller doesn’t have to pay anything upfront.
+These costs are covered at the end of the sale using the money from the sale itself, so the seller doesn't have to pay anything upfront.

 Why does the seller pay the buyer's agent fees?

-The seller paying the buyer’s agent’s commission encourages the agent to bring in serious, interested buyers.
-This commission motivates the buyer’s agent to find the right buyer for the home.
+The seller paying the buyer's agent's commission encourages agents to bring in serious, interested buyers.
+This commission motivates the buyer's agent to find the right buyer for the home.

 Once the sale goes through successfully, the agent receives their commission as a reward for their successful matchmaking.